 - Pitch lead (mover the flag up as the notes go up and down as the notes go down)

-- Teach them how to lead 4/4 using a simple chalk drawing on the board
+- Teach leading 4/4 using a simple drawing on the board

 - March around the room as you sing, following a leader

 Target in Orem, UT is out (you're welcome!)
 Dollar tree has some, but $1.00 each.
 Found some at Family Dollar 5 for $2.00. just an fyi :o)

 Sorry I read this too late.
 I found 12 flags for under $2.00 at Zurchers.
 We also used Kazoos to make a "instant primary band."